Khilkhet Thana: Demographics

-According to the 2011 Bangladesh census, Khilkhet Thana had 31,141 households and a population of 130,053, all of whom lived in urban areas.
+According to the 2011 Census of Bangladesh, Khilkhet Thana had 31,141 households and a population of 130,053, all of whom lived in urban areas.
 8.6% of the population was under the age of 5.
 The literacy rate (age 7 and over) was 73.8%, compared to the national average of 51.8%.

 Administration

-Khilkhet Thana consists of part of Dhaka North City Corporation Ward No. 17, part of Dakshinkhan Union, and [Dumni Union].
+Khilkhet Thana consists of part of Dhaka North City Corporation Ward No. 17, part of Dakshinkhan Union, and Dumni Union.

 Education

+American International University-Bangladesh is located in this thana.
 There are two colleges in this thana.
-They are: Amirjan College located at Dumni, and Kurmitola High School and College, located at Khilkhet.
+They are: Amirjan College located at Dumni, and Kurmitola High School and College, located in Khilkhet.

 Kurmitola High School and College, popularly known as Khilkhet High School is the epicenter of modern education in these entire area which was established in 1948, while Amirjan College was established in 2012.

-There are a number of schools in this thana.
-According to Dhaka Education Board institute website this thana has six high schools: Amirjan High School, Jan-E-Alam Sarker High School, Barua Alauddin Dewan High School, Dumni High School,Talna Ruhul Amin Khan High Schoo And Jahid ikbal High School.
+There are a number of schools in this thana. this thana has six high schools: Amirjan High School, Jan-E-Alam Sarker High School, Barua Alauddin Dewan High School, Dumni High School,Talna Ruhul Amin Khan High School And Jahid ikbal High School.

-Religious Institutions
+Religious institutions

 According to the information of Banglapedia, there are 67 mosques and 3 temples.
 Notable ones are: Dumni Nama Para Jame Masjid, Dumni Bazar Jame Masjid, Dumni Kali Mondir, Barua Shah Jame Masjid, Nikunja-2 central Jame Masjid.